FemboyLucky/FemboyLucky/README.md

   - **Blender**: 3D modeling and animation.
   - IDEs and reverse engineering for the techie stuff! :3

 - 💬 Ask me about: Game modding, VRChat avatars, or just anything techy!
-I'll try my best to help you :3
+I'll try my best to help you.

-- ⚡ Fun fact: I'm a little goofball, and always up for a challenge and looking for something new to learn! >:3
+- ⚡ Fun fact: I'm a little goofball, and always up for a challenge and looking for something new to learn!

 ## 🛠️ My Toolkit